top of page

 Hi!
 I'm Momčilo Aleksandrić (or simply Moma), and I'm glad you're here!

-I'm a classical guitarist, composer, educator, and scholar.
+I'm a composer, classical guitarist, educator, and scholar.

 AWARDS [2018] FIRST prize - Hong Kong Altamira | China [solo]